 2. Return the bowl to the stand mixer, and beat on low speed for 2 mins, then increase the speed to medium for 2 minutes.
 Increase the speed to high and mix until thick and glossy - about 5 mins.
 During this time add the vanilla and colour and whisk until combined and even.

 3. This is best used right away (and tastes best of the day it is made).
-But it can be kept covered for an hour - this gave me enough time to col my second cake and frost it.
+But it can be kept covered for an hour - this gave me enough time to col my second cake and frost it.4.
+To cover the cake, work from the top down, using an offset spatula and swirl with that or the back of a spoon.

 5. Sprinkle your choice of decorations on top, dive in and enjoy!